-The Bartlesville Farmers’ Market will start its 13th season in 2020 and will run from May 2 through October 17.
-The Market had a great year in 2019 with a weekly average of 800 to 1,000 participants.
+The Bartlesville Area Farmers Market will start its 16th season in 2023 and will run from May 6th through October 14th.

-The Bartlesville Farmers’ Market is registered with the Oklahoma Department of Agriculture, Food and Forestry that meets all licensure requirements for vegetable production.
-Live plant sales are licensed by Dept. of Agriculture .
+The Bartlesville Area Farmers Market is registered with the Oklahoma Department of Agriculture, Food and Forestry that meets all license requirements for vegetable production.
+Live plant sales are licensed by the Department of Agriculture.
 Other vendors, such as baked goods and other food, must meet Oklahoma Department of Health requirements.

-The Bartlesville Farmers’ Market is supported by memberships, sponsorships, grants, donations, and vendor fees.
+The Bartlesville Area Farmers Market is supported by memberships, sponsorships, grants, donations, and vendor fees.

 The Board of Directors is elected at the annual meeting and consists of a president, vice-president, secretary, treasurer, public relations, and one or more at large members.